-As can be seen in Figure 5.1, the proposal for the transparency service will consist of the following components
+As can be seen in Figure 5.1, the transparency service consists of the following components, brought together to enable real-time frontend updates from a Kafka topic:

-• Compliance Log: This is the output of the compliance checker and will serve as the reference for any visualisations
+• Frontend Application Log: This is the output of the compliance checker and serves as the reference for any visualisations.

-- Elasticsearch: Elasticsearch will contain an indexed version of the compliance log and will provide faceted browsing, easy lookups and aggregations. - Transparency Backend: The transparency backend will act as the sole entrypoint for any UIs built as part of deliverable 4.1.
-It will provide access control and enforce authorized access to the data in Elasticsearch or the compliance log.
+- Logstash: This is the data processing pipeline.
+Its role is to ingest the data from the frontend application log, enrich it with metadata from the Personal Data Inventory, and feed it to Elasticsearch. - Elasticsearch: Elasticsearch contains an indexed and semantically enriched version of the compliance log and serves as the basis for faceted browsing, easy lookups and aggregations in the WP4 Transparency and Compliance Dashboard, or custom-built visualizations in Kibana. - Transparency Backend: The transparency backend acts as the sole entrypoint for any UIs built as part of deliverable 4.5.
+It provides access control and enforces authorized access to the data in Elasticsearch or the frontend application log.